 You can then add a teaspoon of sweet almond oil (or extra virgin coconut oil), a pinch of pepper and honey (if you want to sweeten) to the drink;

 As an alternative to the traditional Ayurvedic recipe, you can choose different variants of golden milk, as we will see below.

 How to use and advice: when to drink Golden Milk

 You are now wondering how to take Golden Milk and when it is best to do it during the day.
-Well, it is generally recommended to drink Golden Milk in the morning to immediately take advantage of all its benefits but in reality nothing prevents you from taking Golden Milk even in the evening (or only in the evening).
-Turmeric and warm milk before bed can in fact promote a better rest with all the benefits that this aspect has on our health.
+Well, it is generally recommended to drink Golden Milk in the morning to immediately take advantage of all its benefits but in reality, nothing prevents you from taking Golden Milk even in the evening (or only in the evening).
+Turmeric and warm milk before bed can promote a better rest with all the benefits that this aspect has on our health.

-Ayurvedic tradition recommends taking Golden Milk for breakfast for a period of 40 days, especially if you try this natural treatment to soothe inflammatory states of the body or muscle and joint pain.
+Ayurvedic tradition recommends taking Golden Milk for breakfast for 40 days, especially if you try this natural treatment to soothe inflammatory states of the body or muscle and joint pain.
 However, since it is a tasty and pleasant drink to sip, except for contraindications or side effects (see below), you can continue to take it at will even after 40 days.

 However, it is advisable not to drink it for long periods without ever taking breaks, this not so much because it can be harmful but because, in a naturopathic key, it is always considered to take a stop period to prevent the body from becoming accustomed to the active ingredients of a determined remedy thus proving, in the long run, ineffective.
 One or two cups a day of golden milk are the doses, in our opinion, not to exceed.